NBPub/nfl_draft_vs_market/README.md

 ## Acknowledgements

-Three websites were used to source data to measure draft surplus.
+Three websites were used to source data.
 Methods follow the previous work listed below.

 ### Data Sources